Dietz & Watson: History

 Dietz & Watson was founded by Gottlieb Dietz, a German sausage maker, who developed his skills while working at a meatpacking plant for almost two decades.
 In 1939, he purchased the Watson Meat Company and combined his name with Walter Watson, the former owner, who stayed on as the sales manager.

-When Gottlieb passed, his daughters Lore and Ruth Dietz took over the family company.
+When Gottlieb died, his daughters Lore and Ruth Dietz took over the family company.
 Under Lore and Ruth, the company expanded to become the largest deli meat purveyor in Philadelphia.
 Ruth continued to offer guidance to the company until her death at age 94.
 The grandchildren of Gottlieb now run the business, including Louis Eni (President and CEO), Chris Eni (COO), and Cindy Eni Yingling (CFO).

 The company prepares deli meats, franks, sausages, cheeses and condiments using Gottlieb’s original family recipes and cooking techniques.
 They are the first to introduce a No-Salt Added Turkey Breast to their product lineup, starting in 1978, when their CEO, Louis Sr., needed a low-sodium product to follow his strict lower sodium diet.
 They are also the first company to introduce Buffalo Chicken Breast and Santa Fe Turkey in 1997.

-Dietz & Watson has facilities in Philadelphia, Baltimore, and Corfu NY, and their products are distributed to national retailers, independent grocers, as well as online retailers such as Amazon Fresh.
+Dietz & Watson has facilities in Philadelphia, Baltimore, and Corfu, NY, and their products are distributed to national retailers, independent grocers, as well as online retailers such as Amazon Fresh.
 They currently employ over 1,000 people nationwide.

 Currently, the company's television advertising campaign features actress/model Brooklyn Decker and her husband, tennis player Andy Roddick in domestic settings talking about the company's products.

 Products

 Dietz and Watson brand ambassador offering in-store product promotion in The Villages, Florida.

 Dietz & Watson prepares over 700 products for supermarkets and delis made from chicken, ham, beef, turkey, and artisan cheese.
 The company also sells its own line of condiments.
 Dietz & Watson sources beef from the Midwest and pork imported from Canada.
 The company only sources their meat from farms that practice strict humanely raised standards while raising animals, and does not use artificial flavors, colors, fillers, extenders, MSG, or hormones.
 All of the company’s poultry comes from a family owned co-op in the Shenandoah Valley, VA.
-In 2015, they launched Dietz & Watson Originals, a collection of “no antibiotics ever” deli meats, organic deli meats, rBGH-free cheeses and organic beef hot dogs.
+In 2015, they launched Dietz & Watson Originals, a collection of "no antibiotics ever" deli meats, organic deli meats, rBGH-free cheeses and organic beef hot dogs.

-In June 2017, Dietz & Watson introduced “no antibiotics ever” snack items, including over 25 different varieties of salami, cheese, and cracker snack packs, individually packaged meats and cheeses, and assorted organic beef jerky.
+In June 2017, Dietz & Watson introduced "no antibiotics ever" snack items, including over 25 different varieties of salami, cheese, and cracker snack packs, individually packaged meats and cheeses, and assorted organic beef jerky.

 In early 2019, Dietz and Watson began marketing Dietz Nuts, a landjaeger cut into small pieces.
 The Office star Craig Robinson is their commercial spokesman.